hombreperro45/docs/docs/library/vecx.md

 ## BIOS

-vecx does not support using BIOS image files.
+The vecx core does not feature BIOS use.

 ## Feature Support